Tamara Bowie

 Tamara Bowie (born June 3, 1981) is an American former professional basketball player.
 In 2007, she was named the Úrvalsdeild kvenna Foreign Player of the Year after leading the league in scoring and rebounds.
 She played professionally in Iceland, Latvia, Israel, Greece and Bulgaria, where she won the national championship in 2011.

 College career

 Bowie played college basketball for the Ball State Cardinals from 1999 to 2003.
 She left the school as its all-time leading scorer with 2,091 career points, which ranks seventh all-time in Mid-American Conference history, and set the Ball State single-season scoring record with 618 points in the 2002–03 season.
-She was named the MAC Player of the Year recipient (2001-02 & 2002-03) becoming the only Cardinal to win the award multiple times.
+She was named the MAC Player of the Year recipient (2001–02 and 2002–03) becoming the only Cardinal to win the award multiple times.
 She was named Kodak/WBCA Honorable Mention All-America three times during her career.